Directly to the content

 News - Ginza Berlin

-Tasting events at Atelier Ginza - our dates until the end of the year!
+Tasting events at Atelier Ginza: Our dates until the end of April 2026!

 Book your very special excursion into the world of Japanese spirits and sake.
 At each tasting, we present various distillates from different regions, from the southern tropical islands to the snowy mountains of northern Japan.
 You can also book an individual tasting event with us for groups of 6 or more!